bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     :ref:`userguide_server` for more information.

-To maintain performance while handling large data sizes, the plot only draws a small fraction of data points during interactive operations (e.g. panning or zooming).
+To maintain performance while handling large data sizes, the plot only draws a small fraction of data points during interactive operations (panning or zooming, for example).
 There are four properties on |Plot| objects that control LOD behavior:

 .. bokeh-prop:: Plot.lod_factor
     :module: bokeh.models.plots